 The Bank attaches great value to its trademarks and other intellectual property rights.
 It has registered or applied to register a number of trade names and trademarks.
 The Bank follows up on its rights in this area; the duration and effects involved are variable.
-Further information thereon can be found under the heading "Goodwill, other intangible assets and other assets" on pages 60 and 61 of the 2010 MD&A and in Note 8 "Goodwill and Other Intangible Assets" to the 2010 Financial Statements.
+Further information thereon can be found under the heading "Goodwill, other intangible assets and other assets" on page 59 of the 2011 Annual Report and in Note 8 "Goodwill and Other Intangible Assets" on page 90 of the 2011 Annual Report.